 250MW Kidston Pumped Storage Hydro Project (K2H)

-- K2H is the flagship project of the Kidston Renewable Energy Hub, located in Kidston, Far-North Queensland (270km NW of Townsville).
+- K2H is the flagship project of the Kidston Clean Energy Hub, located in Kidston, Far-North Queensland (270km NW of Townsville).

 - The Kidston Pumped Storage Hydro Project will utilise the two existing mining pits (Wises and Eldridge) as the upper and lower reservoirs for the project to minimise construction time and cost.